bBoxType/Kernkraft/README.md

 <img src="https://github.com/carrois/Kernkraft/blob/master/Kernschmelze%2001.png" width="400">
 </p>

-## Glyphs 2 only.
-Not officially ported to Glyphs 3 yet.

 ### About:

 This set of plugins for the font editor »Glyphs« is based on the way of kerning by [bBox Type GmbH](https://www.bboxtype.com).
 The code is written by [Mark Frömberg](http://www.markfromberg.com) (@Mark2Mark).
 Please contact me for any issues or ideas.